beshenkaD/XenDroid/README.md

 > Efficient android miner for Xen Blocks

 ## About
 Go to [Release](https://github.com/beshenkaD/XenDroid/releases) page to download XenDroid.
+Join our [telegram group](https://t.me/XenDroidMining) for direct connection with the author and other community members.
 ### Features
 - Easy to use.
 Just input your address and start mining.
 - Built-in screensaver.
 Your AMOLED will thank you.